-Beginning in 2018, physicians must achieve basic certification within 8 years of the completion of their residency training.
-Specifically, they will not be eligible to apply for either the basic qualifying or certifying examination after eight years, unless and until they have completed a minimum of 12 additional months of residency training in an ACGME-accredited residency program.
-In addition, they may not advertise themselves to the public or to any credentialing organization including insurance payers as being "board eligible."
-After completion of the additional training, the physician must achieve basic certification within four years.
+Beginning in 2018, physicians must achieve certification within eight (8) years of the completion of their residency training.
+Specifically, they will not be eligible to apply for either the Qualifying or Certifying Examinations after 8 years, unless and until they have completed a minimum of 12 additional months of training.
+Years spent in an ABOG or ACGME OB-Gyn subspecialty (fellowship) training program or second residency will not count toward the 8-year limit.
+However, when there is an interval of one or more years between the completion of residency training and the start of additional ACGME approved training, that year(s) will count toward the 8-year limit.